paramaggarwal/teddy/README.md

 ![Say bye](https://raw.githubusercontent.com/paramaggarwal/teddy/master/Screenshots/IMG_2634.PNG)

 Also, you can look around which other Teddy's are there.
-THe idea is you can see more about them, for example what conuntries they have been to and say hi!
+The idea is you can see more about them, for example what countries they have been to and say hi!
 Purely a technical demo here.

 ![Around me](https://raw.githubusercontent.com/paramaggarwal/teddy/master/Screenshots/IMG_2635.PNG)